Behind the Booking Flow: A Small Sliver of a Big Redesign

 Bags Flow

-First-time flyers vs. loyalty members with elite status
+• First-time flyers vs. elite-status loyalty members

-Anonymous, one-time buyers vs. high-value repeat customers
+• One-time anonymous buyers vs. high-value repeat customers

 Discovering New Colors and Typography